EXECUTIVE BOARD COVERAGE

-Executive Board coverage
+Executive Board approves proactive projects

 The AVMA Executive Board continued to embrace new projects needed by the AVMA and the veterinary profession at its Nov 16-18, 2000 meeting.
 As AVMA treasurer Dr. James F. Peddie said last July when giving advance notice of the approaching need for a dues increase, the AVMA's increasingly progressive and proactive path "costs money."